Discover more from The Retroist

-I was browsing the web last night, something I do often, when I stumbled upon this ad for Golden Dream Fashion Face Barbie.
+I was browsing the web last night, something I often do, when I stumbled upon this ad for Golden Dream Fashion Face Barbie.

 Barbie had her last moment in the limelight a decade later when we were cleaning out the basement and I found these heads in a box labeled “sweaters”.
 I remember it so well because I jumped when I saw them.
 Which brought the whole thing back (the trauma and the laughter).
 It was with great satisfaction that I was finally able to throw those stupid heads in the trash, but I know that is not the end of it.